Bishal-Tamang/task/README.md

 --Overview--

--- Initally user is redirected to a login page where s/he can login with their gmail.
+-- Initally the user is redirected to a login page where s/he can login with their gmail.

+-- The login functionality was implemented with react-oauth/google library.

 -- After logging in with their gmail they are directed to a dashboard which also shows their own persoanl details such as their profile image, name and email